Perfectionism Therapy for High Achievers in California

 At Elevé Therapy & Co, we help high-achieving adults understand what’s driving perfectionism and build a steadier, more flexible way forward.

-We treat some of the following types of perfectionism in our practice:
+We commonly work with the following forms of perfectionism in high achievers:

 01. Achievement-Oriented Perfectionism